foomo/squadron/README.md

   -d, --debug          show all output
   -f, --file strings   specify alternative squadron files (default [squadron.yaml]) -h, --help           help for squadron
-  -s, --silent         only show errors
-  -v, --verbose        show more output

 Use "squadron [command] --help" for more information about a command.
 ```